 Set the Payment Terms that will appear on the client’s invoice.
 TIP: If all or most of your clients are to have the same payment terms, go to Setup > Lists, and in Accounting, set the Payment Term you want as your default.
 (See RB9 User Guide, Lists > Accounting.)
 That way any new firm you create will automatically be set with the default from the Lists function.

 Always print details on invoices refers to itemizing the invoice.
-If you check that option, then this client will get a full breakdown on their invoices, displaying all service items billed, units, rate, and total amounts.
-Leaving this option unchecked will make it so that the itemizing of the invoice is based on what service items are set to show in the Billing Rates setup (refer to Entering billing & pay rates in the RB9 User Guide).
+If you select Yes, then this client will get a full breakdown on their invoices displaying all service items billed, units, rate, and total amounts.
+Leaving this option set to No will make it so that the itemizing of the invoice is based on what service items are set to show in the Billing Rates setup (refer to Entering billing & pay rates in the RB9 User Guide).

 Consolidate Statement controls the firm’s statement printing.
-If you check this option, then one statement will be created for the firm addressed to “Accounts Payable.”
-If you leave this option unchecked, then every Bill To contact at that firm will receive their own statement.
+If you select Yes, then one statement will be created for the firm addressed to “Accounts Payable.”
+If you leave this set to No, then every Bill To contact at that firm will receive their own statement.

-If you have a COD client, and all their invoices are to be marked COD, check this option.
+If you have a COD client, and all their invoices are to be marked COD, select Yes for the COD option.

 Calendar Notes is great place to enter any specifics about the firm and how they are with their jobs.
 There could be firm particulars and these notes could be important for you and your staff to remember.
 You will see these notes when you’re scheduling a job for this firm.